pooltogether/v4-docs/docs/guides/LiquidatingYield.md

 Compute how much yield is available using the `maxAmountOut()` function on the Liquidation Pair.
 This function returns the maximum number of tokens you can swap out.

-You could also check the profitability of a swap by calling the Liquidation Router `swapExactAmountIn()` or `swapExactAmountOut()` statically (no stage change), and get the return value.
+You could also check the profitability of a swap by calling the Liquidation Router `swapExactAmountIn()` or `swapExactAmountOut()` statically (no state change), and get the return value.

 ## Execute a Swap